MikeBishop/dns-alt-svc/draft-ietf-dnsop-svcb-httpssvc.md

-When responding to a query that includes the DNSSEC OK bit ({{!RFC3225}}), DNSSEC-capable recursive and authoritative DNS servers MUST accompany each RRSet in the Additional section with the same DNSSEC-related records that it would send when providing that RRSet as an Answer (e.g. RRSIG, NSEC3).
+When responding to a query that includes the DNSSEC OK bit ({{!RFC3225}}), DNSSEC-capable recursive and authoritative DNS servers MUST accompany each RRSet in the Additional section with the same DNSSEC-related records that they would send when providing that RRSet as an Answer (e.g. RRSIG, NSEC, NSEC3).

 # Performance optimizations {#optimizations}